Click on Add Data Widget and select Google Search Console as Integration.

-We always advise to choose one of our predefined widgets and then to select Custom Widget so it will keep the setup of its dimensions and metrics.
+We always advise choosing one of our predefined widgets and then selecting Custom Widget so it will keep the setup of its dimensions and metrics.

 Let's say that we want to see for which queries on mobile did we get the most clicks.

 We will click on Google Searches by Queries and after that click on Custom Widget so it will keep all its dimensions and metrics.

 This is how the widget looks like after you switch it to a Custom one.

 Below the widget field is a custom filter field.
 Here we can filter our data using GSC's API.

 As mentioned previously, let's see which queries on mobile have generated the most clicks.